-While waiting for my coffee at the local cafe this morning, I casually turned the pages of the Herald Sun, and was surprised to find the Socceroos featured prominently in the sports section.
+While waiting for my coffee at the local cafe this morning, I casually turned the pages of the Herald Sun and was surprised to find the Socceroos featuring prominently in the sports section.
 Full-page spread and all.
 Usually football news is shuffled down near the results section, but on this day, it held its place besides the Ashes as the most important sports news in Australia.

 This was telling given it'd been almost 48 hours since Australia beat Honduras 3-1, ensuring their fourth consecutive World Cup finals appearance.
 It was evidence of what I had witnessed on Wednesday night in Sydney - Australian football had regained its pulse.

 I arrived at Stadium Australia two hours before kick-off, only because I got the time mixed up.
 In the end, I'm glad I did.
 As a result, I watched all the Australian fans trickle in as the atmosphere began to build.
 What they brought in with them was an overwhelming sense of apprehension.
 And despite my best intentions to remain impartial, I couldn't help but feel the same.

 'Soccer' will most likely never surpass AFL - Australia's premier sports competition - in popularity, but considering the sport has the highest participation amongst youth across the entire country, it represents a sleeping giant.
 The other sporting codes have always been wary of this, however, given the current state of the A-League, there hasn't been much for them to worry about.